 As a property owner, you may also want to consider:

-- Employers’ liability—If you employ administrative or maintenance staff, you are likely required by law to carry employers’ liability insurance.
+- Employers’ liability—If you employ administrative or maintenance staff, the law requires you to have employers’ liability insurance.
 This insurance protects you against claims due to employment-related injuries or illnesses, including compensation and costs for accidental bodily injury to anyone you employ, including temporary staff and volunteers.

 - Legal expenses— Legal expenses insurance provides cover for legal costs that result from incidents on your property.
 Covered legal costs may include property protection, repossession, tenant default, legal defence, contract disputes, debt recovery, tax protection and bodily injury.